 Upon hire as a UBC employee, a Direct Deposit Form must be completed.
 Earnings will be deposited directly into the account specified by your Payroll Direct Deposit form.
-If deposit arrangements have not been made prior to your first paycheque, you will need to pick up your paycheque from Payroll in person with photo identification.
-Cheques will not be released until Direct Deposit information is received.

 For direct deposit, you will require an account at a Canadian bank, credit union or trust company.
 Each offers several types of accounts and services; interest rates and service charges vary.
 To open an account you will need two pieces of identification one of which must be picture ID.
 A passport is generally accepted along with a major credit card, driver's license, BC Medical Care card, or birth certificate.